ncastello/dockerfiles-damicm-G410.4/README.md

 1. __As user__

-    The recommended way to run GEBIC is with docker-compose
+    The recommended way to run dockerfiles-damicm-G410.4 is with docker-compose

     ```bash
     $ docker-compose run --rm <service_name>
     ```

-    where <service_name> can be found in the docker-compose.yml file (i.e `damicdev`).
-This will allow you to run GEBIC under a __production environment__.
+    where <service_name> can be found in the docker-compose.yml file (i.e `damicdev` in the example below).
+This will allow you to run this container under a __production environment__.
-    The GEBIC software is installed under the path  `/gebic` (where the code for both detectors, GeLatuca and GeOroel, are installed in differents folders).

-    Once you are in, you can just start to work!

 2. __As developer__